 Where are Enoch and Elijah?

 Question: Are Enoch and Elijah in Heaven or some other place?
-On the other hand, did they die like all men?
+On the other hand, did they die like all humans?

-Answer: Enoch and Elijah, and their apparent disappearance to heaven mystify many Bible readers.
+Answer: Enoch and Elijah, and their apparent disappearance, mystifies many readers of God's word.
 Some believe they are evidence proving those who die righteously will go to heaven.
 So, what does the Bible REALLY say happened to these two men?

-Only two places in the Bible discuss Enoch by name, Genesis 5:24 and Hebrews 11:5.
-Concerning the reference in Genesis, various Bible translations state that he walked with God and that he took him (KJV, NKJV, NIV, HCSB, and NRSV).
+Although the prophet Elijah is referenced 69 times in the KJV Bible, only two places discuss Enoch by name, Genesis 5:24 and Hebrews 11:5.
+Concerning the reference in Genesis, various translations state that he walked with God and that he took him (KJV, NKJV, NIV, HCSB, and NRSV).
 The NAB says he "was no longer here."
 The NLB, Moffet, and TEV translations state the he "disappeared."
 For the reference in Hebrews 11:5 several translations state that because of his faith he was taken and 'did not see death' because the Eternal took him away.

-The gospel of John tells us, in no uncertain terms, that not a SINGLE person has gone to heaven except the Son of Man (Jesus Christ) who came from heaven (John 3:13).
+The gospel of John tells us, clearly, that not a SINGLE person has gone to where God's throne exists except the Son of Man (Jesus Christ - John 3:13).
 The apostle Peter reiterates this point in Acts 2:29 and 34 when, preaching to a large crowd of people on the day of Pentecost, he proclaimed that King David was not only dead (and his body was still in its tomb) but that he had NOT gone to heaven!
 The only one resurrected, again according to Peter, was Christ!

 What happened, however, to the prophet?
 We find out answer in 2Kings 2.